Best Dog Breeds for Assisted Living

 Care Resources: What resources are available to help care for the dog, in the event the owner is not fully able to handle the responsibility?
 Can you afford to pay for grooming, veterinary visits, supplies, or pet sitting when you’re traveling?
 What resources are provided by the assisted living community?
 Do they have a Pet Care Coordinator?

-Community Requirements: Be sure to carefully check the regulations of the assisted living community regarding pets: many communities have size limitations (for instance, the Emeritus at Kirkland welcomes pets under 25 pounds, while the Merrill Gardens at Tacoma welcome dogs up to 50 pounds).
+Community Requirements: Be sure to carefully check the regulations of the assisted living community regarding pets: many communities have size limitations (for instance, the Brookdale Kirkland welcomes pets under 25 pounds, while the Merrill Gardens at Tacoma welcome dogs up to 50 pounds).
 You might need to get your dog pre-approved, prove that it is house-trained, and/or provide a statement of veterinary health.

 Top 10 Dog Breeds for Assisted Living